dockstore/compose_setup/README.md

     3. the Google verification code and tag manager ID are used if you want to properly track visitors to Dockstore and what pages they browse to

 The bootstrap script can also rebuild your Docker images and spin them up although you may wish to disable this while doing development.
 Keep in mind the following handy commands:
-    1. `docker-compose up --force-recreate --remove-orphans` will re-create all containers known to docker-compose and delete those volumes that no longer are associated with running containers
+    1. `nohup docker-compose up --force-recreate --remove-orphans &` will re-create all containers known to docker-compose and delete those volumes that no longer are associated with running containers
     2. `docker system prune` for cleaning out old containers and images
     3. `install_boostrap --script` will template and build everything using your previous answers (useful for quick iteration)